 The new 'Game of Thrones' prequel is set to premiere on streaming services on August 21.

-The long-awaited Game of Thrones prequel is finally set to land on streaming services on August 21 2023, bringing the fabled House Targaryen back onto screens for the first time in three years.
+The long-awaited Game of Thrones prequel released on August 21 2023, bringing the fabled House Targaryen back onto screens for the first time in three years.
 House of the Dragon revisits the iconic characters from the original Geroge R.R.Martin smash hit, albeit from a slightly different vantage point, inviting a new generation of fans into the fold and taking viewers back to a very different time for Westeros.
 With the initial reviews placing House of the Dragon alongside Game of Thrones as a bonafide must-watch series, interest is at a fever pitch.
-If you want to know where to watch House of the Dragonthis guide will detail the release date information, cast, streaming platforms and episodes to watch out for.
+If you want to know where to watch House of the Dragon, this guide details the release date information, cast, streaming platforms and episodes to watch out for.

 How to Watch House of the Dragon in Australia